Amazon Commits Another $147M to Affordable Housing in DC

 Amazon announced Thursday it has committed an additional $147 million to fund the creation and preservation of more than 1,260 new affordable homes in Washington, D.C., Maryland and Virginia.

-These commitments are primarily in partnership with minority-led organizations and are designed to ensure families across Washington, D.C., are not displaced from their communities.
+These commitments are primarily in partnership with minority-led organizations and are designed to ensure families across Washington, D.C., are not displaced from their communities, according to a statement.

 “We’re proud to work with a diverse set of experienced partners to create and preserve much-needed affordable homes that help keep long-term residents in the community while bolstering our diverse and historic neighborhoods,” Catherine Buell, director of the Amazon Housing Equity Fund, said during the announcement.
 “By working with these diverse development organizations, we can create long-lasting and inclusive affordable housing closer to public transit and other amenities that will improve quality of life for residents.”